cristobalperezp/cristobal_perez_p/README.md

 - ✈️ I want to go abroad to work and get to know other realities, as well as to travel around the world.

-- 📚 This semester I am taking programming lab, machine learning and natural language processing.
+- 📚 This semester I am doing my thesis at Itaú.

 - 📫 How to reach me **cristobal.perez.p99@gmail.com**